-- Appearance of epiphysis contour with irregular edges
+- The appearance of epiphysis contour with irregular edges

 - Fragmentation may be seen

-For Perthes’ disease, three classification scheme has been devised, based on radiological criteria: Catteral, Salter and Thompson, and Herring classification.
-A fourth classification: Stulberg and Mose classification is used after skeletal maturity
+For Perthes disease, 3 classification systems have been devised, based on radiological criteria: Catterall, Salter–Thompson, and Herring classification.
+A 4th classification system, Stulberg, and Mose is used after skeletal maturity

-In Catteral’s classification (1971), the extent of femoral head involvement is in the foreground and divides axial X-ray into four quadrants.
+In Catterall’s classification (1971), the extent of femoral head involvement is in the foreground and divides axial X-ray into 4 quadrants.
 Unfavorable signs include:

 - lateralization of hips

 - metaphyseal involvement

 - triangular rarefaction of the lateral metaphysis (Gage sign)

 |II||Up to half of the femoral head is affected||25–50%|